 Gas-fired power generation expanded 3% in 2019, led by strong growth in the United States and parts of Europe.
 At around 6 250 TWh, gas fuelled 23% of overall power generation.
 In the SDS, using gas as a flexible transition fuel increases until the late 2020s to displace unabated coal-fired generation, but using gas without CCUS declines steadily thereafter.
 Despite recent CCUS project announcements, this indicator remains yellow as global commitments to use CCUS with natural gas do not yet indicate confidently that the SDS trajectory can be achieved by 2030.

-Gas-fired generation increased by 4% in 2018, mainly as a result of a 17% increase in the United States.
-At around 6 100 TWh, it accounts for 23% of overall power generation.
+Gas-fired generation expanded 3% in 2019, mainly as the result of an 8% increase in the United States and strong growth in parts of Europe.
+At around 6 250 TWh, gas accounts for 23% of overall power generation.

 The competitiveness of natural gas relative to coal in daily electricity system operations is highly dependent on regional market conditions, particularly fuel prices.
 However, growth prospects for gas are affected not only by the competitiveness of gas prices, but also by recognition of the local air pollution and climate benefits of gas over coal.

 The introduction of carbon taxes and regulation of plant emissions could encourage coal-to-gas switching.

 Further electricity market mechanisms that recognise the potential benefits of natural gas-fired power – i.e. that it is a lower-carbon alternative to coal-fired generation, and that its operational flexibility can help integrate variable renewables into the energy system – are also required.

 Gas supply security is critical to ensure that investments are sustained and that gas can be deployed at the level set out in the SDS.
 The IEA will therefore continue to monitor global gas markets, assess supply security and provide up-to-date recommendations to increase gas market efficiency.